Design Goals

 Matching and Execution

 Order matching is performed by Monoli’s shared execution engine, not by individual DEX frontends.
+The matching process follows a deterministic sequence:- Orders are validated against market rules and risk constraints

 - Orders enter the global orderbook for the target market